splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 .. _obtain-adfs-cert:

-Obtain ADFS certificate to install to Observability Cloud
+Obtain ADFS certificate to install to Splunk Observability Cloud
 -------------------------------------------------------------------------

-Obtain an ADFS certificate to install to Observability Cloud:
+Obtain an ADFS certificate to install to Splunk Observability Cloud:

 #.
 In the ADFS management console, select :guilabel:`Service`, then select :guilabel:`Certificates`.
 #.
 From the :guilabel:`Token-signing` list, right-click the certificate, then select :menuselection:`View Certificate`.